PradheepaV/Assignments/README.txt

 Procedure to run the model
 ======================

-1. Add __init__.py to create module.
-The file could not be uploaded here as its an empty file.
-2. Point PARENT_DIR in product_classifier to your folder.
+1. Point PARENT_DIR in product_classifier to your folder.
 2. Run product_classifier -
-	This shows the performance of various models and persists Linear SVC model
+	This shows the performance of various models and persists Linear SVC model which gave the best performance
 3. Run product_classifier_api -
 	This will bring up the server and run from port 10001
 4. Use make_api_request -